aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 * How do we print the results?
 * How do we tell if the type is unstable?

 I'm going to tackle the last question first, since this whole endeavour hinges on it.
-We've looked at an unstable function and seen as programmers how to identify an unstable variable, but we need our program to find them.
-This sounds like it would require simulating the function to look for variables whose values might change; this sounds like it would take some work.
+We've looked at an unstable function and seen, as programmers, how to identify an unstable variable, but we need our program to find them.
+This sounds like it would require simulating the function to look for variables whose values might change --- which sounds like it would take some work.
 Luckily for us, Julia's type inference already traces through the function's execution to determine the types.

 The type of `sum` in `unstable` is `Union(Float64,Int64)`.
-This is a `UnionType`, a special kind of type that indicates the variable may hold any of a set of types of values.
+This is a `UnionType`, a special kind of type that indicates that the variable may hold any of a set of types of values.
 A variable of type `Union(Float64,Int64)` can hold values of type `Int64` or `Float64`; a value can only have one of those types.
 A `UnionType` joins any number of types (e.g., `UnionType(Float64, Int64, Int32)` joins three types).
 The specific thing that we're going to look for is `UnionType`d variables inside loops.

 Parsing code into a representative structure is a complicated business, and gets more complicated as the language grows.
 In this chapter, we'll be depending on internal data structures used by the compiler.
 This means that we don't have to worry about reading files or parsing them, but it does mean we have to work with data structures that are not in our control and that sometimes feel clumsy or ugly.